riatelab/bertin/README.md

 - **frame_strokeWidth**: thickness of the frame contour (default: 1)
 - **frame_opacity**: frame opacity (default: 1)

-### Tiles
+### Mercator Tiles

-The _tile_ type allow to display a raster basemap.
+The _tiles_ type allow to display a raster basemap.
 [Source](https://github.com/neocarto/bertin/blob/main/src/layers/tile.js).
 [Example](https://observablehq.com/@neocartocnrs/bertin-js-tiles?collection=@neocartocnrs/bertin).

-**Warning!!!** : It works only with the  d3.geoMercator() projection.
-Don't forget to choose this projection in the general settings of your map, as below.
+**NB: ** It works only with the d3.geoMercator() projection. if tiles layer is used is the *draw* function, the projection is automaticaly setted to d3.geoMercator().
+And you can't change it.

 #### Code